openwdl/wdl/SPEC.md

 The following WDL namespaces exist:

 * [WDL document](#wdl-documents)
-  * The namespace of an [imported](#import-statements) document equals that of the basename of the imported file by default, but may be aliased using the `as identifier` syntax.
+    * The namespace of an [imported](#import-statements) document equals that of the basename of the imported file by default, but may be aliased using the `as <identifier>` syntax.
     * A WDL document may contain a `workflow` and/or `task`s, which are names within the document's namespace.
-  * A WDL document may contain `struct`s, which are added to a [global namespace](#struct-usage).
+    * A WDL document may contain `struct`s, which are also names within the document's namespace and usable as types in any declarations.
+Structs from any imported documents are [copied into the document's namespace](#importing-and-aliasing-structs) and may be aliased using the `alias <source name> as <new name>` syntax.
-  * A WDL document may contain other namespaces via `import`s.
 * A [WDL `task`](#task-definition) is a namespace consisting of:
-  * The `task` `input` declarations
-  * The `task` `output` declarations
+    * `input`, `output`, and private declarations
     * A [`runtime`](#runtime-section) namespace that contains all the runtime attributes
 * A [WDL `workflow`](#workflow-definition) is a namespace consisting of:
-  * The `workflow` `input` declarations
-  * The `workflow` `output` declarations
+    * `input`, `output`, and private declarations
     * The [`call`s](#call-statement) made to tasks and subworkflows within the body of the workflow.
-    * A call is itself a namespace that equals the name of the called task or subworkflow by default, but may be aliased using the `as $identifier` syntax.
+        * A call is itself a namespace that equals the name of the called task or subworkflow by default, but may be aliased using the `as <identifier>` syntax.
         * A call namespace contains the output declarations of the called task or workflow.
-    * A call to a subworkflow also contains the names of calls made in the body of that workflow.
+    * The body of each nested element (`struct` or `if` statement).
-* A [`struct` instance](#struct-definition): is a namespace consisting of the members defined in the `Struct`.
+* A [`Struct` instance](#struct-definition): is a namespace consisting of the members defined in the struct.
 This also applies to `Object` instances.

 All members of a namespace must be unique within that namespace.
 For example:

-* Two workflows cannot be imported while they have the same namespace identifier - at least one of them would need to be aliased.
+* Two documents cannot be imported while they have the same namespace identifier - at least one of them would need to be aliased.
 * A workflow and a namespace both named `foo` cannot exist inside a common namespace.
 * There cannot be a call `foo` in a workflow also named `foo`.

 However, two sub-namespaces imported into the same parent namespace are allowed to contain the same names.
-For example, two workflows with different namespace identifiers `foo` and `bar` can both have a task named `baz`, because the [fully-qualified names](#fully-qualified-names--namespaced-identifiers) of the two tasks would be different: `foo.baz` and `bar.baz`.
+For example, two documents with different namespace identifiers `foo` and `bar` can both have a task named `baz`, because the [fully-qualified names](#fully-qualified-names--namespaced-identifiers) of the two tasks would be different: `foo.baz` and `bar.baz`.

 ## Scopes